 And here's where to eat in Roma!
 Blanco Colima, in Roma Norte, requires reservations and can get booked up quickly so plan ahead if you want to go.

-This is a great spot for date night or any nice dinner and is upscale so I definitely recommend getting dressed for a nice night out.
+This is a great spot for date night or any nice dinner, and is upscale, so I definitely recommend getting dressed for a nice night out.
 I had dinner, cocktail, and dessert with incredible service and presentation for 1200 pesos.

 And check out what to wear in Mexico City for different activities and sites!

-Churrerรญa El Moro
+Churrería El Moro

-Churros are one of the best foods to eat in Mexico City and El Moro has multiple locations throughout CDMX so there’s no excuse not to add it to your foodie itinerary.
-It can get busy but there’s plenty of indoor/outdoor seating and the churros are worth the wait.
+Churros are one of the best foods to eat in Mexico City, and El Moro has multiple locations throughout CDMX, so there's no excuse not to add it to your foodie itinerary.
+It can get busy, but there's plenty of indoor/outdoor seating and the churros are worth the wait.

-Madre Cafรฉ
+Madre Café

-Despite being a busy spot, the service was great and they had lots of charming touches like mimosa bar, open kitchen, and assorted pan dulce–not complimentary.
-A French toast brunch with eggs, frijoles, matcha, and Topo Chico cost me 710 pesos–cash or card accepted.
+Despite being a busy spot, the service was great and they had lots of charming touches like mimosa bar, open kitchen, and assorted pan dulce--not complimentary.
+A French toast brunch with eggs, frijoles, matcha, and Topo Chico cost me 710 pesos--cash or card accepted.

 Here's the travel credit card I recommend for earning points on dining for free flights!